Arbitrations against the Republic of Tunisia/ETAP

 Prior to initiating the Arbitration, Zenith and its subsidiaries had, in good faith, applied their best efforts towards engaging constructively with the relevant bodies in the Republic of Tunisia to address these matters.
 However, in view of the unsuccessful nature of these efforts to date, the Investors have been compelled, to safeguard their commercial interests and legal rights, to launch the ICSID Arbitration.

-The Conservative Seizure was granted in view of ETAP’s failure to comply with its contractual obligations and pay for oil produced and sold by one of the Company’s subsidiaries.
+The ICC-1 Arbitration was commenced following ETAP’s failure to comply with its contractual obligations to pay for oil produced and sold by the Company’s fully owned subsidiary, Ecumed Petroleum Zarzis Ltd, in Tunisia.

 On November 29, 2023, the Company announced that the ICC appointed Arbitral Tribunal for the arbitration claim launched against Entreprise Tunisienne d’Activités Pétrolières (“ETAP”), the national oil company of the Republic of Tunisia (the “ICC Arbitration”), had rejected ETAP’s request to include the Tunisian State as co-defendant and condemmed ETAP to pay approximately EUR 120,000 in costs.